section-engineering-education/engineering-education/articles/perceptron-algorithm/index.md

 By the end of the article, you will be able to code a perceptron, appreciate the significance of the model and, understand how it helped transform the field of neural networks as we know it.

 ### Perceptron
-Frank Rosenblatt developed the perceptron in the mid-1950s, which was based on the [McCulloch-Pitts model](https://towardsdatascience.com/mcculloch-pitts-model-5fdf65ac5dd1).
+Frank Rosenblatt developed the perceptron in the mid-1950s, that was based on the [McCulloch-Pitts model](https://towardsdatascience.com/mcculloch-pitts-model-5fdf65ac5dd1).
 The McCulloch-Pitts model was proposed by the legendary-duo [Warren Sturgis McCulloch](https://en.wikipedia.org/wiki/Warren_Sturgis_McCulloch) and [Walter Pitts](https://en.wikipedia.org/wiki/Walter_Pitts).
 Although these models are no longer in use today, they paved the way for research for many years to come.

 The perceptron is a mathematical model that accepts multiple inputs and outputs a single value.
 Inside the perceptron, various mathematical operations are used to understand the data being fed to it.